bartosz-makowski/Quizzero/README.md

 ## User stories 	:dart:
 * As a user I expect to type my name before starting the game
 * As a user I want to be able to select amount of my questions
+* As a user I want to be able to change from light to dark mode
 * As a user I want to be able to see when I choose the correct answer
 * As a user I expect to check my final score and my best score in the game session